-Antigen: For the detection of antinuclear antibodies by indirect immunofluorescence, patient sera are nowadays predominantly tested using a combination of two substrates: human epithelial cells (HEp-2/HEp-20-10) and frozen sections of primate liver.
-These cells show a broad spectrum of human nuclear antigens.
-The cell line HEp-20-10, which is of identical genetic origin as the HEp-2 cell line, shows an increased amount of cells in the mitotic phase compared to the conventional cell line.
-By comparing fluorescence patterns on HEp-20-10 cells and liver, pre-differentiation of a large number of antibodies is possible.
+Antigen: For the detection of antinuclear antibodies by indirect immunofluorescence, patient sera are nowadays predominantly tested using a combination of two substrates: human epithelial cells (HEp-2) and frozen sections of primate liver.
+Comparing the fluorescence patterns makes the predifferentiation of a large number of antibodies possible.
 The primate liver completes the spectrum of detectable autoantibodies.
 Important are antibodies against ribosomal P-proteins, liver cell membrane (LMA), bile ducts, endothelial cells, endomysium and granulocytes (cANCA, pANCA).

-If the immunofluorescence test is positive, further monospecific tests can be used (e.g. enzyme immunoassays) to determine against which defined cell nuclei antigen the antibodies are directed.
+If the indirect immunofluorescence test is positive, it can be followed up by various monospecific analyses (e.g., enzyme immunoassays) in order to identify the specific antinuclear antigens against which the antibodies are directed.